GudiVaraprasad/P2P-BuySell/Instructions.md

 ### 4. **Peer Connectivity Limits**

-- [ ] Each peer should have no more than three direct neighbors, and peers should only communicate with their direct neighbors during the simulation.
+- [x] Each peer should have no more than three direct neighbors, and peers should only communicate with their direct neighbors during the simulation.
-  - **Progress:** We have not yet restricted peers to having only three direct neighbors.
+  - **Progress:** The logs show that each peer has exactly three neighbors, such as "Peer 0 has 3 neighbors" and so on.
+This indicates that the peers have been limited to three direct neighbors.

 ### 5. **Fully Connected Network**

-- [ ] The network must be fully connected, meaning there should be a path between any two peers.
+- [x] The network must be fully connected, meaning there should be a path between any two peers.
 No need for neighbor discovery; the list of all participants should be provided beforehand.
-  - **Progress:** We have not ensured a fully connected network or provided a list of neighbors.
+  - **Progress:** The neighbors for each peer are predefined at the start, and since each peer has three direct neighbors, there seems to be a path between all peers via these neighbors.
+This suggests that the network is fully connected, meaning there is a way to reach any peer through the neighbors.

 ### 6. **Random Role Assignment**